 Knowing who you are and where you come from is an essential part of identity and pride for Koorie people.

 Koorie people have been dispossessed of this knowledge through the policies and practices of past governments, including the taking away of children from family and Community.
-The main purpose of our Koorie Family History Service is to provide members of the Stolen Generations and their descendants with knowledge of their family tree, family history, culture and Community.
+The main purpose of our Koorie Family History Service is to provide Koorie members of the Stolen Generations, their descendants and the Victorian Koorie Community with knowledge of their family tree, family history, culture and Community.

 As part of our work, we have built an extensive database of Koorie family trees and genealogy information.
-This confidential family tree database is a valuable tool, which our researchers use to assist Koorie clients searching for family, cultural and historical knowledge.
+This confidential family tree database is a valuable tool, which our team of researchers and genealogists use to assist Koorie clients searching for family, cultural and historical knowledge.
 We strive to ensure family trees are as accurate as possible.

-We have an “open door” policy and will do our best to assist you subject to our program guidelines.
+We will do our best to assist you subject to our program guidelines.
 If we are unable to take you on as a client, we will provide you with search advice and referrals.

 We have a broad understanding of the term “Stolen Generations” as we believe it encompasses Koorie people who may not officially be termed “stolen” but have been removed or separated from their Koorie family and therefore from their culture, heritage and identity.
 This also includes Koorie people whose parents or grandparents have been taken from their families, as their links to culture, heritage and identity have been affected.